bwnyasse/flutter-breaking-news/README.md

 <img src="doc/gitlab.png" alt="drawing" width="300"/>
 </p>

 In the root folder of the project, I have a `.gitlab-ci.yml`.
 Gitlab uses this file for CI/CD.
 Once I commit a code and push it to Gitlab, it should run a job.

 I am using Gitlab to build application for every push made on every branch except for a branch named **release**.

-My gitlab pipeline does the following :
+My gitlab pipeline does the following:

 - test my flutter application
 - build the code coverage
 - deploy the coverage result

-So the continuous deployement ( CD ) part is made with Codemagic as mention before.
+So the continuous deployement ( CD ) part is made with Codemagic as mentioned before.

 ## Code & Design Patterns

 ### 1. **BLOC**:

 <p align="center">
 <img src="https://raw.githubusercontent.com/felangel/bloc/master/docs/assets/bloc_architecture.png" alt="drawing" width="350"/>
 </p>

-BLoC a.k.a **Business Logic Components** is a design pattern presented by Paolo Soares and Cong hui, from Google at the DartConf 2018.
+BLoC a.k.a **Business Logic Components** is a design pattern presented by Paolo Soares and Cong Hui, from Google at the DartConf 2018.

 So I used Bloc, for the **state management** of the application.
 This design pattern helps to separate presentation from business logic.

-I am using the well know [bloc library](https://github.com/felangel/bloc) for Dart & Flutter in this project.
+I am using the well known [bloc library](https://github.com/felangel/bloc) for Dart & Flutter in this project.

 ### 2. JSON using code generation libraries

 <p align="center">
 <img src="doc/flutter-serialize.png" alt="drawing" width="250"/>
 </p>

 I am big fan of code generation when it comes to consuming API data.
-According to the official documentation about [JSON and Serialization](https://flutter.dev/docs/development/data-and-backend/json)
+According to the official documentation about [JSON and Serialization](https://flutter.dev/docs/development/data-and-backend/json).

-I am using **json_annotation** + **json_serializable** to retrieve news from [News API](https://newsapi.org/)
+I am using **json_annotation** + **json_serializable** to retrieve news from [News API](https://newsapi.org/).

 ### 3. Authentication